Subscribe

 • Red, irritated, and itchy paws.
 Always look for red and moist skin when you examine the paws.

-Diagnosing and treating yeast infections in dogs
+Diagnosing and treating paw yeast infections in dogs

 • Anti-yeast oral medications.
 Including ketoconazole, fluconazole, itraconazole or terbinafine

 • Prescription-medicated shampoos.
 When using a medicated shampoo, it’s important to lather the shampoo over the affected skin lesions and allow the shampoo to soak for 5-10 minutes before rinsing.
-One of our vet’s favorite medicated shampoos is Tropiclean OXYMED Medicated Shampoo.

 • Medicated wipes.
 Dechra TRIZCHLOR wipes can be good for gentle cleaning between your dog’s toes.